giudptr/giudptr.github.io/_posts/2025-03-21-content-sparks.md

   path: /cover-image.png
 ---

-# Content Sparks – because good ideas can spark anywhere\!

 Ever since I started working and studying content, I have been taking photos or screenshots of interesting content I see.
 Over time, though, these cool ideas stay in a folder inside my phone or scattered around Miro and other places because, often, they’re not enough to write a whole blog post about, or they’re just good food for thought.

 So, I decided to utilize this little backlog and start publishing those sparks on my LinkedIn profile in the hope of sparking discussions or ideas among other content professionals.
+Because I firmly believe that content ideas can spark anywhere!

 Here’s a collection of all of my Content Sparks so far: